 That said, alongside inhumane living conditions, including confined spaces and unhygienic surroundings, comes increased rates of disease, mastitis, and lameness.
 By boosting animal welfare, and reducing cases of disease, these improvements will end up paying for themselves in the future.

-Recent insight has actually shown that maintaining low levels of disease is extremely important for the longevity of food production.
+Recent insight has actually shown that maintaining low levels of disease is extremely important for the longevity of food production (read more about this, here).
 Changes like this will lead to reduced veterinary costs due to higher mortality rates, better growth rates, and higher feed conversion rates.
 By keeping infectious diseases at bay, we could ultimately prevent antibiotic resistance, reducing the spread of infectious, and potentially deadly, diseases that could wipe out livestock.

-Going hand-in-hand with this is that, with improved conditions will come improved livestock productivity.
+Going hand-in-hand with this is that, with improved conditions will come improved livestock productivity (read more about this on the government website).
 The happier and healthier the animals, the more likely they are to produce lots of great quality products that people want!

 Without the correct information, it may seem as though improving animal welfare will cost a bomb.
 That said, in the long-run, it should end up reducing costs, overall.
-Indeed, raising animals humanely can utilise less feed, water, and fuel than intensive farming, not just reducing costs, but pollution too!
+Indeed, raising animals humanely can utilise less feed, water, and fuel than intensive farming, not just reducing costs, but pollution too (discover more, here).

 What’s more, it doesn’t take a lot to improve animal welfare.
 Maintaining a clean environment, and gentler handling of animals can do wonders, leading to higher mortality rates.
 Simply does it.